 You are disregarded if somebody in your household has recently left school or college.

-We do not count school or college leavers for Council Tax purposes for the time between the end of their course and the following 1 November, as long as they are:
+We do not count school or college leavers for Council Tax purposes for the time between the end of their course and and the 1 November in the same year, as long as they are:

 - Under 20 years old, and have finished a qualifying course of education between 30 April and 1 November.

 If they reach 20 before 1 November the discount will stop.